John S. McCain III

-to practice new ECCR skills through exercises that simulate real-life situations, peer-to-peer sharing, and lively discussions
+and conflict resolution (ECCR) skills through exercises that simulate real-life situations, peer-to-peer sharing, and discussions

 on immediate challenges in ECCR.
-These courses are open to the public.
+These courses are open to professionals from all fields.

 Both trainers were very knowledgeable and friendly—asking questions and voicing opinions were encouraged, which contributed